 - Click on Subtitles in the main menu > Subtitle Track

 - Choose the subtitle file you want to use

 - To upload new subtitles, click on Subtitles > Add Subtitle File

 You can also open subtitles by uploading them along with your movie file to VLC.
 To change the visual style or subtitles language, go to Preferences > Subtitles/OSD.

 If you’re used to native macOS apps, VLC’s interface will feel a bit bland and outdated — but it’s a decent free tool for subtitles switching.
 Otherwise, Movist Pro is better in terms of UX, functionality, and ease of use.

 Summing it up, the best subtitle downloader and video downloader for Mac is called Pulltube.
-If you download subtitle files online, try a reliable ad blocker like AdGuard to improve your experience.
+If you download subtitle files online, try a reliable ad blocker like ClearVPN to ensure a safe browsing experience.
 Beamer will help you load subtitles and stream content to TV, and iFlicks is the best way to open subtitles on an iOS device.
 Finally, there’s no better app for switching between subtitle tracks than Movist Pro.
 And you know what’s the best thing?
 All of these apps are free.

-Setapp is a productivity tool that gives you an all-access pass to 200+ Mac and iOS apps for 7 days free, then $9.99/month.
-Get to try Pulltube, Beamer, AdGuard, Movist Pro and other world-known software like CleanMyMac X and Bartender for free.
+Setapp is a productivity tool that gives you an all-access pass to 220+ Mac and iOS apps for 7 days free, then $9.99/month.
+Get to try Pulltube, Beamer, ClearVPN, Movist Pro, and other world-known software like CleanMyMac X and Bartender for free.
 Curate apps into workflows and achieve your goals faster.
 Including the movie goals — they are all important!